-- The sending device is not capable of sending or receiving JSON information the J flag in Figure 4 is assumed to be zero. - The sending device will never issue Disconnect and Reconnect messages (sections 5.5.5 and 5.5.6) and will ignore such messages from the other side of the tunnel. - The information that would otherwise be indicated by the remaining capability flags in Figure 4 is unknown.
+- The sending device is not capable of sending or receiving JSON information the J flag in Figure 8 is assumed to be zero. - The sending device will never issue Disconnect and Reconnect messages (sections 5.6.5 and 5.6.6) and will ignore such messages from the other side of the tunnel. - The information that would otherwise be indicated by the remaining capability flags in Figure 8 is unknown.
 If both sides are manually configured for one or more such capabilities, the use of the manually configured capabilities shall be allowed.
-In the absence of manual configuration, the endpoint shall assume that the feature is not supported (i.e., the corresponding flag is zero). - The MAC Address of the remote device is unknown.
+In the absence of manual configuration, the endpoint shall assume that the feature is not supported (i.e., the corresponding flag is zero).

+• The MAC Address of the remote device is unknown.

-5.5.4 Keep-Alive Message Payload
+5.6.4 Keep-Alive Message Payload

-The keep-alive message payload shall be in JSON format for extensibility.
+The keep-alive message payload shall be in JSON format for extensibility, as defined in RFC 8259.
 Receivers with JSON support shall parse the message and shall discard any unsupported/unknown data.
 The JSON snippet below is an example of the minimum supported data set: